willswats/the-stuffed-potato/README.md

 ## General Information

-This project was built within one week during work experience.
-It was built with [Next.js](https://nextjs.org/).
+During work experience, a local takeaway restaurant needed a new website, therefore, I was tasked with building an example of what it could look like.
+It was built within one week and it was the first time that I used Next.js.

 ## Install